mahmoudmatar01/Solid-Principles-Java/Single Responsibility Principle/Readme.md

 3. **Refactor as Needed:** If a class becomes too complex or starts handling multiple responsibilities, consider refactoring it into smaller, more focused classes.
 4. **Unit Testing:** Write unit tests to ensure that each class behaves correctly in isolation.

-## Contributing

-If you would like to contribute to this repository by adding more examples, improving documentation, or suggesting best practices related to SRP in Java, please follow our [contribution guidelines](CONTRIBUTING.md).